 Chernoff, E. J., Vashchyshyn, I. & Neufeld, H. (accepted).
 Comparing the relative probabilities of events.
 In C. Batanero & E. J. Chernoff (Eds.), Teaching and Learning Probability: Advances in Probability Education Research (pp. xxx-xxx).
 Berlin/Heidelberg: Springer Science.

-Chernoff, E. J., & Vashchyshyn, I. (accepted).
+Vashchyshyn, I. & Chernoff, E. (in press).
 Still warring after all these years: Obstacles to a transdisciplinary resolution of the math wars.
 In L. Jao & N. Radakovic (Eds.), Transdisciplinarity in Mathematics Education: Blurring Disciplinary Boundaries (xxx-xxx).
 Springer.

 Vashchyshyn, I. & Chernoff, E. J. (2016).
 A formula for success?
 An examination of factors contributing to Quebec students’ high achievement in mathematics.
 College of Education Graduate Programs 2016 Celebration of Student Research and Scholarship.
 College of Education, University of Saskatchewan, Saskatoon, SK, Canada.